Data Shapley in One Training Run: Experiments

-In this section, we conduct a case study to demonstrate the use cases of In-Run Data Shapley by training a GPT2 model on the Pile dataset.
-We consider the use case of relevant corpus detection, study data contribution in different training stages, and data curation.
-The experiment details are deferred to Appendix \ref{appendix:eval}.
+In this section, we present a case study to demonstrate the use cases of In-Run Data Shapley by pretraining on the well-known Pile dataset \citep{gao2020pile}.
+We explore its application in data curation, examine data contribution across different training stages, and investigate relevant corpus detection.
+Due to computational resource constraints, most of our experiments focus on the GPT-2 and Pythia-410M models, but this is not a limitation of the algorithm itself.
+With adequate computational resources, our approach can easily be applied to larger-scale models.